France

 Only an external authority is allowed to set the level of tuition fees

-This applies to 5 other countries: Austria, Cyprus, The Netherlands, Spain, Turkey
+This applies to 5 other countries: Croatia, Flanders, Wallonia, The Netherlands, Spain

 0% Tuition fees for national/EU students at doctoral level